alextselegidis/easyappointments/docs/console.md

 This command will give more information about the console capabilities.

-*This document applies to Easy!Appointments v1.4.1.*
+*This document applies to Car2dude v1.4.1.*

 [Back](readme.md)